JayArrowz/SignalRHubDocs/README.md

 ## ☕ Support

-If you find CompactPack useful and want to support its development:
+If you find SignalRHubDocs useful and want to support its development:

 [![Buy Me A Coffee](https://img.shields.io/badge/Buy%20Me%20A%20Coffee-support-yellow.svg)](https://buymeacoffee.com/jayarrowz)